Our final news roundup and information overload hour.

 It cost me my basketball career or my family.

-I care about um our world.
+I care about our world.

-If you want to have a better and brighter future, we have to inspire inspire and educate the next generation.
+If you want to have a better and brighter future, we have to inspire and educate the next generation.

-So we gotta do whatever uh we can to tell this people that freedom is very fragile and we should not take it for granted, and we have to put ourselves in other people's shoes on the other side of the world.
+So we've got to do whatever we can to tell these people that freedom is very fragile and we should not take it for granted.

 I hear it in the punditry class, people on radio and TV saying, you know, things that to me are extraordinarily ignorant.

-You know, I'm not sure what part of murder, rape, torture, kidnapping, beheading, as I said, they don't understand, but what do you make of it?
+You know, I'm not sure what part of murder, rape, torture, kidnapping, beheading, as I said, they don't understand.

-They're even scared to go to a synagogue, they're scared to go outside, they're scared to, you know, even like a wear a Jewish star as an necklace.
+They're scared to, you know, even like wear a Jewish star as a necklace.

-And it just it's uh i it's horrible, man.
+And it just, it's, it's horrible, man.

-You know, it's it breaks my heart how much our world is divided right now when people literally hate each other with without knowing the uh other side, and but I mean that's why we we need uh bridge builders inside of walls.
+You know, it's, it breaks my heart how much our world is divided right now when people literally hate each other with without knowing the other side.

-Uh he said when we go to war, we have rules.
+Our prophet, Prophet Muhammad, right, he said when we go to war, we have rules.

-When a Muslim go to war, we cannot kill babies or women, elderly people, we cannot knock down um religious temples or church.
+When a Muslim go to war, we cannot kill babies or women, elderly people.

 We are not allowed to even kill animals or cut down trees.